Historic friendly farmhouse in South Shropshire’s rolling hills

 Old Oak Suite - from £165, with extra beds for children at £15

 Minimum two-night stays at weekends.

 Single occupancy 10% discount on the double price

 Dinners (by arrangement) - £35 pp for two courses, £20 for a cold platter.

 Bring your own wine etc.

 Light suppers can be put together for late arrivals and picnic hampers can be put together by prior arrangement.

 Crow Leasow is set in the heart of the 5,500 acre Downton Estate, which is itself part of the South Shropshire Area of Outstanding Natural Beauty.
 Footpaths head out from the door on a range of wonderful walks where you'll hardly encounter another soul.
-But though the setting is thoroughly rural it's just three miles to the medieval market town of Ludlow, with a castle and a simply charming range of independent shops.
+But though the setting is thoroughly rural it's just three miles to the medieval market town of Ludlow, with a castle, a simply charming range of independent shops and a mainline railway station.
+Taxis are erratic here but if guests bring bicycles it's a pretty level pedal to Crow Leasow.
 Thanks to its position on the border with Wales there are plenty of castles to explore, as well as lots of National Trust properties and English Heritage sites.